A Quantitative Study of SMS Phishing Detection: Methodology

 \subsection{Main Survey}

-The survey was conducted using Qualtrics, and participants were required to provide consent to participate and commit to offering thoughtful answers.
-The primary task, which consisted of 16 smishing detection round questions and 16 questions in the reflection round, was preceded by a demographic questionnaire.
+The survey was conducted using Qualtrics, and participants were required to provide consent to participate and commit~\cite{commitqualtrics} to offering thoughtful answers.
+In the first task, participants were presented with an SMS screenshot and asked five questions about the image.
+This five-question process was repeated 16 times in randomized order for each participant.
 The complete survey procedure is illustrated in Figure~\ref{fig:mainsurvey} in the appendix.
+Next, we will discuss each of the questions used in our first and second round in the study.